Adarsh-Dhar/Project-S/README.md

 Would you like me to elaborate on any specific component or provide more detailed implementation guidance for a particular aspect?
 Claude can make mistakes.
 Please double-check responses.

+this is a trial edit 1 for pr